 Total Hours: 60

-LICENSED MARRIAGE AND FAMILY THERAPIST CONCENTRATION (33 CREDIT HOURS): The following courses, in addition to the nine core courses, are required for the LMFT concentration:
+MARRIAGE, COUPLE, AND FAMILY COUNSELING CONCENTRATION (33 CREDIT HOURS): The following courses, in addition to the nine core courses, are required for the Marriage, Couple, and Family Counseling concentration:

-One practicum course and three internship courses are required.
+One practicum course and two internship courses are required.
 These courses must be taken during the last three semesters: